blableblup/gofish/leaderboards/breadworms/fishweek.md

-### Most fish caught in a single week in tournaments in bread's chat
+### Most fish caught in a single week in tournaments in breadworms's chat
 | Rank | Player | Fish Caught |
 |------|--------|-----------|
 | 1 🥇  | derinturitierutz | 183 |